mcdermz/java-spring-mysql-boilerplate/readme.md

-# Setting up a CRUD app with Java, Spring and MySQL
+# Setting up a CRUD app with Java/Gradle, Spring/JPA and MySQL
 ---
 ## Boilerplate: